MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

 1. Monitor GitHub Copilot's response and provide assistance as needed.

     > **IMPORTANT**: GitHub Copilot asks for assistance when generating the spec.md file.
-For example, GitHub Copilot might request permission to create a new repository branch for the specification.
-Grant permission by responding in the Chat view.
+For example, GitHub Copilot requests permission to create a new repository branch for the specification.
+Grant permission when required by responding in the Chat view.

-    It can take a few minutes for GitHub Copilot to generate the specification in the spec.md file.
+    It can take several minutes to create and validate the spec.md file.

 1. Once the specify workflow is complete, use Visual Studio Code's EXPLORER view to expand the **specs** and **checklists** folders.

 1. In the EXPLORER view, select **spec.md**, and then take a couple minutes to review the spec.md file.

+    The spec.md file should include a detailed specification for the document upload and management feature based on the stakeholder requirements.

+    The specification should be clear, comprehensive, and well-structured.
+It should provide a solid foundation for creating the technical plan and tasks.

+    The spec.md file is based on the template located in the **.specify/templates/spec-template.md** file.
+The updated spec.md file should include a detailed specification for the 'document upload and management feature' based on the stakeholder requirements that you provided.

-    Verify that the spec.md file includes the following sections:
+    Ensure that the spec.md file includes the mandatory sections defined in the spec template.
+For example:

     - **User Scenarios & Testing**: User-focused descriptions of feature capabilities and how to test them.
     - **Requirements**: Detailed requirements that must be met, organized by category.
     - **Success Criteria**: Measurable outcomes, assumptions, and out-of-scope items.

-1. Verify that key requirements (from your feature description) are captured under the Requirements section.
+1. Use the **spec.md** file to verify that key requirements (from your stakeholder requirements document) are captured under the Requirements section.

-    For example:
+    For example, you should see requirements related to:

     - File size limits (25 MB per file)
     - Supported file types (PDF, Office documents, images, text files)
     - Performance targets (2-second page loads, 30-second uploads)
-    - Security measures (virus scanning, encryption, RBAC)
-    - Integration points (tasks, dashboard widgets, notifications)

-1. Verify that acceptance scenarios (associated with user scenarios) are specific and testable:
+1. Use the **spec.md** file to verify that acceptance scenarios (associated with user scenarios) are specific and testable:

+    The acceptance scenarios should follow the **Given-When-Then** format.
+The scenarios should provide clear conditions for success or failure.
+For example:

+    - ✅ Good: **Given** I am logged in as an employee, **When** I navigate to the documents page and select a PDF file under 25 MB with valid metadata (title and category), **Then** the document uploads successfully and appears in my "My Documents" list with all metadata displayed correctly

     - ✅ Good: **Given** an employee attempts to upload a 30MB file, **When** validation occurs, **Then** they see an error message stating the 25MB limit

     - ❌ Avoid: Vague criteria like "Upload should work well" or "System should be fast"

 1. In the EXPLORER view, select **requirements.md**, and then take a minute to review the requirements.md file.

     Verify that no issues are reported in the **requirements.md** file.
+You should see that all checklist items passed successfully.

 1. Save the **spec.md** and **requirements.md** files.